 The use of a different variant of the sixth method cannot reflect the multiple variables that define the ‘value drivers’ of the industry and specific deals.
 Further, OECD transfer pricing guidelines do not provide much clarity on the subject.

 Thus, the solution to this issue may lie in finding a consistent definition of the term commodity and laying down a unified approach that can be adopted by benchmarking such transactions where quoted price is not available.
 The unified approach should be framed considering the value chain/ supply chain.
-Blockchain technology can be used for appropriately capturing the value chain.
+Blockchain technology can be used to appropriately capture the value chain.
 Blockchain can be used to validate the workflow/audit of activities.
 Further, smart contracts can be used for contracts to avoid chances of manipulation and have proper control over agreements.

 The Future of Resource Taxation: A Roadmap, IGF (2020); available at https://www.iisd.org/system/files/2020-10/future-resource-taxation-roadmap.pdf